badal-io/airflow2-local-ci-cd/README.md

         ./tests/airflow info

-  - To lauch a python session in Airflow:
+  - To launch a python session in Airflow:

         ./tests/airflow python